rajat-kumar-mondal/proteinAnalysis/README.md

 # proteinAnalysis (version 1)
-`proteinAnalysis` is a python package developed at Biochemistry & Bioinformatics Lab, Department of Applied Sciences, Indian Institute of Information Technology Allahabad (IIIT-A), Devghat, Jhalwa, Prayagraj-211015, U. P. India.
+`proteinAnalysis` is a Python package developed at Biochemistry & Bioinformatics Lab, Department of Applied Sciences, Indian Institute of Information Technology Allahabad (IIIT-A), Devghat, Jhalwa, Prayagraj-211015, U. P. India.

-This package is written in pure python language to compute very basic composition of a protein sequence.
+This package is written in pure Python to compute very basic composition of a protein sequence.

 ## Introduction
-It is very important to know the compositional details for any kind of protein related study.
-The composition of a protein plays a crucial role to decide the type (hydrophobic or hydrophilic), activity and behaviour of a protein.
-This package can be use to find various compositional details of a protein.
-This package cannot compute the count of all amino acid and their frequencies, because this function is already implemented in `ProteinAnalysis` class in `ProtParam` module in `biopython` package.
-Except amino acid count and frequency other compositional details can be computed by this package.
+It is very important to know the compositional details for any kind of protein-related study.
+The composition of a protein plays a crucial role in determining its type (hydrophobic or hydrophilic), activity, and behavior.
+This package can be used to find various compositional details of a protein.
+This package does not compute the count of all amino acids and their frequencies, as this function is already implemented in the `ProteinAnalysis` class in the `ProtParam` module of the `biopython` package.
+Except for amino acid count and frequency, other compositional details can be computed by this package.

 ## Requirements
-python 3.10 or higher versions required.
+Python 3.10 or higher versions required.

 ## Features
-proteinAnalysis package has the following features:
+The `proteinAnalysis` package has the following features:

-   1. The package is written in pure python language.
-No built-in modules in the python software is required for this package.
+1. The package is written in pure Python.
+No built-in Python modules are required for this package.
-   2. The package is absolutely free for academic users.
-They can distribute it.
-For commercial purpose, they must contact with the author.
+2. The package is free for academic users and can be distributed freely.
+For commercial use, users must contact the author.
-   3. The package can be used to analyse various compositions of a protein sequence.
+3. The package can analyze various compositions of a protein sequence.
-   4. There is no limitation on size of the protein sequence.
+4. There is no limitation on the size of the protein sequence.

-Following things can be computed by using  proteinAnalysis
+The package can compute the following:

 1. Missing Amino Acid(s)
 2. Most Occurring Amino Acid(s)
 3. Less Occurring Amino Acid(s)
 4. Hydrophobic Amino Acid(s) Count
 5. Hydrophilic Amino Acid(s) Count
 6. Basic Amino Acid(s) Count
 7. Acidic Amino Acid(s) Count
 8. Modified Amino Acid(s) Count
 9. Modified Amino Acid(s) Frequencies

 ## Download the package
-The package can be download by right click and then 'Save link as..'
+The package can be downloaded by right-clicking the link and selecting 'Save link as...'.

-## Usage example
+## Usage Example
 ```python
 # import the package
 from proteinAnalysis import proteinAnalysis as pan